fluxcd/flux/site/helm/helm-integration.md

 1. *Flux agent* monitors user git repo containing deployment configuration for applications/services, ie Custom Resource manifests.
 On detecting changes it applies the manifests, resulting in creation or update of Custom Resources.

 2. *Helm operator* deals with Helm Chart releases.
-The operator watches for changes of Custom Resources of kind FluxHelmResource.
+The operator watches for changes of Custom Resources of kind FluxHelmRelease.
 It receives Kubernetes Events and acts accordingly, installing, upgrading or deleting a Chart release.

 ## More detail